Shelley Mitchell: Career

 Mitchell first performed Talking with Angels: Budapest, 1943 on September 19, 2001, at the Milagro Theater in New York City.
 Since then she has performed it over 400 times at salons and festivals in the USA and internationally at the Irish (2006), Dutch (2010) and Edinburgh (2015) theater festivals.

 On film she can be seen in "Green is Gold", the 2016 Audience Choice Award winner at the Los Angeles Film Festival.
 It was written, directed by and stars her student, Ryon Baxter.
 Mitchell also appeared in Sorry to Bother You, a satire film featured at the 2018 Sundance Film Festival, and written and directed by her student, Boots Riley.

 Shelley Mitchell began teaching acting in 1986, after attending a UNESCO conference in Venice, Italy called Science and the Boundaries of Knowledge: the Prologue of our Cultural Past.
 The conference stressed the importance of "transdisciplinary research through a dynamic exchange between the natural sciences, the social sciences, art and tradition."
 Inspired by the message of the conference, she began teaching dramatic art techniques in Venice and eventually added classes in Treviso, Vicenza and Trieste.
 In 1992, she repatriated to the United States and settled in San Francisco where she taught dramatic art for over 20 years at The Actors Center of San Francisco.
-She has given workshops and performances at The Esalen Institute, The California Institute of Integral Studies, The Institute of Noetic Science, The Carl Jung Institutes of San Francisco and Chicago, The Dutch International Theater Festival and at the Festa del Cinema di Roma.
+She has given workshops and performances at The Esalen Institute, The California Institute of Integral Studies, The Institute of Noetic Sciences, The Carl Jung Institutes of San Francisco and Chicago, The Dutch International Theater Festival and at the Festa del Cinema di Roma.